iRemotech

 • Android-first teams,

-• buyers moving up from browser profiles,
+• teams moving up from browser profiles,

 • cost-conscious mobile operators,